Create a Microservices Application

 Endpoint variables

-contains the variables that stores the public host name, port and url related to every required port configured on the application.
-The name of the variables are build by using the port names.
-In the example:
+$PLEXUS_WORKLOAD_ENDPOINTS contains variables for the public host name, port, and URL for each port configured on the application.
+Variable names are derived from the port names.
+Example:

 Create application

-After reading the Create Docker Applications article, you will have enough knowledge to directly configure the application to communicate services in the same workload throght the public endpoints.
+After reading Create a Docker application, you can configure the application so services in the same workload communicate through the public endpoints.

 Configure several containers

-service container waits for the public endpoint of the backend service to become available before proceeding.
+In this example, the ui container waits for the backend's public endpoint to be available before starting.

 cd /workdir